Students and Alumni

 Access Javelina Careers powered by Handshake

-***Please proceed with caution when interacting with employers that have jobs which require up-front costs or ask you to deposit checks and have you send money to directly back to them.
+***Please proceed with caution when interacting with employers that have jobs which require up-front costs or ask you to deposit checks and ask you to send money directly back to them.
 Contact Career Engagement if you have concerns about an employer's legitimacy or if you have passed along confidential information to an employer connected with a fraudulent job posting.***

 Quinncia is a robust AI solution that will look at your resume and make suggestions on how to improve your resume.
 You can even sharpen your interviewing skills on Quinncia.